f5devcentral/access-solutions/solution16/solution.rst

-Solution16: SAML SP to Kerberos SSO with AzureAD IDP
+Solution16: SAML SP to Kerberos SSO with AzureAD IdP
 ======================================================================================
 .. _solution16:
-This solution documents all the necessary pieces required to demonstrate IDP Chaining
+This solution documents all the necessary pieces required to demonstrate SAML SP to Kerberos SSO with AzureAD IdP

 URL